Do autistic adults avoid eye contact among each other? There’s a lot on the Internet about autism and the avoidance of eye contact.

 Autistic Social Functions

 I had conversations with five men and one woman.
-All gave me normal eye contact.
+All gave me what appeared to be normal eye contact.
 Again, this was prior to me bringing up the subject to them.

 Three of them confirmed they were giving eye contact (as opposed to convincingly faking it), but I didn’t ask the other two.